alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 If your application is successful, licences are usually sent out within 10 working days.

 [SME question: How much does this licence cost?
-Whar can they do if they haven't got a decision after 16 weeks?
-How lomng is this licence valid for?]
+What can they do if they haven't got a decision after 16 weeks?
+How long is this licence valid for?]

 ###Apply for a National Drugs control System export licence
 {:#apply-export-licence}